 “Bracing.” —Anna Khachiyan

-I write literary non-fiction, poetry, and fiction, and I also translate poetry.
+I write speculative fiction, documentary metafiction, criticism, literary non-fiction, and poetry, and I also translate poetry.

 My most recent quasi-scholarly book, The Internet Is Not What You Think It Is, appeared in 2022 from Princeton University Press.